 The plan will be updated at least annually as part of the budget development process or in response to major changes in Council's financial situation as they occur.

-In this updated long term financial plan Council seeks to provide detailed information on the parameters that have been used in developing the 2020/2021 Budget and Long Term Financial Forecast.
+2020/2021 Budget and Long Term Financial Forecast.
 The content of this plan is in line with the items identified by QAO as forming part of a 'better

 Background

 Council's Financial History